What, when, and where? -- Self-Supervised Spatio-Temporal Grounding in Untrimmed Multi-Action Videos from Narrated Instructions: A Global-Local Framework for Spatio-Temporal Grounding

 \subsection{Inference for spatio-temporal grounding.}

-To perform spatio-temporal grounding on untrimmed videos, we start from temporal action detection as shown in Figure \ref{fig:inference}.
-Given a pool of possible action descriptions on the left and an untrimmed video, we perform feature similarity matching using the global representation ([CLS] token) per frame with a threshold $\tau$ to filter backgrounds.
+To perform spatio-temporal grounding on untrimmed videos, we start from temporal action detection as shown in Figure~\ref{fig:inference}.
+Given a pool of possible action descriptions on the left and an untrimmed video, we perform feature similarity matching using the global representation ([CLS] token or mean-pooled feature) per frame with a threshold $\tau$ to filter backgrounds.
 We pick the action class with the largest similarity score per frame.
 Later, we use the predicted action class and feed it into the local representation branch to compute spatial grounding.
-We follow attention rollout~\cite{abnar2020quantifying} to compute feature similarity between visual tokens and text tokens through the cross-attention and self-attention.
+We follow ~\citep{abnar2020quantifying} to compute feature similarity between visual tokens and text tokens through the cross-attention and self-attention.
 In the end, we acquire an attention heatmap for later downstream evaluation.
+More information on inferencing are in appendix \ref{inference_sup}.